Risk-taking in teenagers

 • Volunteering: getting involved in a social or political cause, running for a school committee

-• Education: getting involved in a maths or spelling competition.
+• Education: getting involved in a math or spelling competition.

 Encouraging your child to take positive risks is a good skill for life and they’ll learn things about themselves and their abilities in a safe and rewarding way.